-Research Foci: behavior, sexual selection / conflict, ecological immunity, evolutionary genetics and life history evolution
+Research Foci: Eco immunology / disease ecology, evolutionary genetics, sexual selection, sexual conflict, and life history evolution

 Ken Fedorka, Fedorka lab, Fedorka research, UCF, central florida